 String your white ribbon through the holes you made with the straw.

-Step back and enjoy because your feathers are ready to hang on the tree!
+Now your feathers are ready to hang on the tree!
 What a wonderful and slightly modern addition to any Christmas tree.

 Tips and Tricks for Clay Feathers

-- Don’t Have Air Dry Clay, No Problem! – If you don’t have air-dried clay, you can easily make this project with your favorite brand of oven-baked clay instead!
+- Don't Have Air-Dry Clay?
+No Problem! – If you don't have air-dried clay, you can easily make this project with your favorite brand of oven-baked clay instead!

 - Get Creative With Your Feathers – I was going for a white bisque look, but you can paint your feathers any color that you like!
 You can even add glitter or gold leaf if you want to get really fancy!